Family Floer superpotential's critical values are eigenvalues of quantum product by $c_1$: Introduction

 \begin{assumption} The formal power series\footnote{It is related to the weak Maurer-Cartan equations in the literature, but we forget the latter and only think $Q_L^J$.} $ Q_L^J:=\sum_{\mu(\beta)=0} T^{E(\beta)} Y^{\partial\beta} \m_{0,\beta} $ vanishes identically. \end{assumption}

-We often denote by $\ia$ the ideal generated by the components of $Q_L^J$.
-Then, the above means $\ia$ vanishes.
-Be cautious that the above assumption never says the counts of Maslov-0 disks vanish.
-They still contribute to both the minimal model $A_\infty$ algebras and the wall-crossing phenomenon.
+Notably, the recent results in \cite{Yuan_unobs} provide strong support for considering the above assumption reasonable, and it is likely that the assumption holds in many situations.
+It does not say that the counts of Maslov-0 disks vanish.
+These disks still contribute to both the minimal model $A_\infty$ algebras and the wall-crossing phenomenon, but their contributions ultimately cancel out in the coefficient affinoid algebra.
 Moreover, it is \textit{not} a restrictive assumption.
 Thanks to the work of Solomon \cite{Solomon_Involutions}, a very useful sufficient condition of the above Assumption \ref{assumption_weak_MC}, which we often adopt in practice, is given as follows:

 \begin{assumption} There is an anti-symplectic involution $\varphi$ that preserves $L$. \end{assumption}